Supported uses cases and locations for Stripe Identity

-- Trust and safety: For example, you are verifying the identity of suspicious users to reduce bad actors, scammers, or spam on your platform.
+- Trust and safety: For example, you’re verifying the identity of suspicious customers to reduce malicious behavior, scams or spam on your platform.

-- Fraud prevention: For example, you are adding ID verification to a critical flow where fraudulent behavior has been observed.
+- Fraud prevention: For example, you’re adding ID verification to a critical flow where you’ve observed fraudulent behavior.

 Unsupported use cases